What Does Work-Based Learning Look Like?

 Since 2017, NCBCE has been leading the state’s efforts to expand, pilot, and promote work-based learning and to provide technical assistance to employers and local education and workforce partners.
 The Experience More site provides toolkits, information, examples, and strategies to support work-based learning.

 LiNC-IT (Linking North Carolina with Innovative Talent) addresses the high unemployment rate (86%) of individuals with autism spectrum disorder (ASD) and employers’ need for educated, loyal, and detail-oriented workers.
-LiNC-IT provides job coaching for interns and their managers to support success.
-To date, this program has had 48 interns working with 19 employers, with 97% of interns getting full-time employment.
+LiNC-IT provides job coaching for participants and their managers to support success.
+To date, this program has had over 100 successful placements.

-NCBCE is leading North Carolina’s participation in the National Governors Association Work-Based Learning Policy Academy as a Leader State.
+NCBCE leads North Carolina’s participation in the National Governors Association Work-Based Learning Policy Academy as a Leader State.
 Through this multi-system initiative, NC Career Launch was developed.
 Career Launch programs provide students with work-based learning and education or credential attainment to prepare them for the workforce.
-NCBCE works with partners to expand these programs and launch innovative pilots that provide opportunities for students and a pipeline of future team members for employers.
+NCBCE works with partners to expand youth pre-apprenticeship programs and launch innovative pilots that provide learn and earn opportunities for students and a pipeline of future team members for employers.

 As part of the NC Student Connect program, NCBCE hosted a series of remote learning professional development conferences for educators: Remote Education and Learning (REAL), REAL 2.0, STEM Connect, and Cultural Arts LIVE.
 All sessions were recorded and can be found on the website.

 The Ready, Set, App!
-Competition is a statewide initiative that challenges NC high school students to create a mobile app that addresses a problem in their school or community.
+Competition, sponsored by Lenovo, is an initiative that challenges NC high school students to create a mobile app that addresses a problem in their school or community.
 Ready, Set, App! focuses on three primary pillars: mobile app development, professional and personal development, and interpersonal and soft skills development.
-The competition is sponsored by Lenovo.

 Teachers@Work is a teacher-externship model designed in partnership by NCBCE and the North Carolina Department of Public Instruction.
 The program provides educators from across the state with unique, hands-on learning experiences inside local businesses, non-profit organizations, and state entities.
 Through these experiences, educators gain a more robust understanding of the technical skills, behaviors, and mindsets students need to be successful in today’s professional environments.